Becoming an HVAC Project Manager: Steps & Certification

 • Expected Time to Completion: Residential HVAC (two terms); Commercial, industrial HVAC & building performance (four terms); AAS degree (five terms)

-Finally, future HVAC project managers can also choose bachelor’s degrees specifically in HVAC, or can choose to study mechanical engineering.
-Students who want a well-rounded education that allows for the in-depth study of HVAC equipment and processes are those that may want to choose the bachelor’s route.
+Finally, future HVAC project managers can also choose bachelor’s degrees specifically in HVAC or can choose to study mechanical engineering.
+Students who want a well-rounded education that allows for the in-depth study of HVAC equipment and processes are those who may want to choose the bachelor’s route.
 Bachelor’s degrees take four years to complete, require the greatest number of courses to complete, and are typically the priciest of the three options.
 That said, bachelor’s degrees may also make a candidate more competitive in the job market.

-Most HVAC programs are campus-based and require in-person attendance, but some programs, like the bachelor of science (BS) in HVAC/R engineering technology at Ferris State University, are offered online.
+Most HVAC programs are campus-based and require in-person attendance, but some programs, like the bachelor of science (BS) in HVAC-R engineering technology at Ferris State University, are offered online.

 Ferris State University